ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 ## Taking external config files to the next level

 We learned a lot.
-Or maybe not.
 Load tasks, load external configuration files, define a configuration with Grunt methods... that's fine, but where's the profit?

 Stay tuned and still hold my beer!

 By that time you probably externalized all your tasks configuration.
-In a large project you probably have something like that:
+So, Grunt configuration of your large project looks like that:

     tasks